-What school or college staff should do if they have concerns about safeguarding practices within the school or college.
+What should do if they have concerns about safeguarding practices within the school.

 All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the school or education setting's safeguarding arrangements.
 Appropriate whistleblowing procedures, which are suitably reflected in staff training and staff behaviour policies, should be in place for such concerns to be raised with the school or college's senior leadership team.